klyfarthfa/loan/readme.txt

   1a.
 You can check if you have them installed already by running `xcode-select -p`.
 If they are installed, you'll get a directory.
   Otherwise, you'll get an error.
 2. Install Homebrew.
+Run:
-Run `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)` 2a.
+`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)` 2a.
 You might need sudo password to do this.
 3. Use brew to install mysql: `brew install mysql`
   3a.
 You'll need to also setup mysql to run on startup (and possible right now).
 Those commands are given immediately after brew is done installing.
+  3b.
+You'll also need to set the password on the admin user and/or create new users for specific access points.
+As you'll see later, I just made it use root/admin so I've avoided a lot of specific steps about creating specific users.
 4. Install GPG and the RVM key:
 `brew install gpg`
 `command curl -sSL https://rvm.io/mpapis.asc | gpg --import -`